Isogeny graphs with maximal real multiplication: Endomorphism ring computation - a depth-first algorithm

 Figure~\ref{fig:3paths} represents for $\ell=3$ a situation where only three non-backtracking paths can guarantee that at least one of them is consistently descending.

-\paragraph{Step 2.} We now assume that $J$ is on the stability level or below, with respect to $\fkl$.
-We construct a non-backtracking path of $(\ell,\ell)$-isogenies, which are consistently descending with respect to $\fkl$.
+\paragraph{Step 2.} We now assume that $J$ is on the second stability level or below, with respect to $\fkl$.
+We construct a non-backtracking path of $\ell$-isogenies, which are consistently descending with respect to $\fkl$.
 In virtue of Theorem~\ref{th:pairing-descending}, this can be achieved by picking Weil-isotropic kernels whose $\fkl$-part (which is cyclic) correspond to a non-degenerate self-pairing $T_{\ell^n}(P,P)$.
-We stop when we have reached the floor of rationality in $\fkl$, at which point the valuation $\nu_{\fkl,J}(\pi-\bar\pi)$ is obtained.
+We stop when we have reached the floor of rationality in $\fkl$, at which point the valuation $\nu_{\fkl,J}(\pi)$ is obtained.

-Note that at each step taken in the graph, if $J[\fkl']$ (where $\fkl'$ is the other ideal) is not rational, then we ascend in the $\fkl'$-direction, in order to compute an $(\ell,\ell)$-isogeny.
+Note that at each step taken in the graph, if $J[\fkl']$ (where $\fkl'$ is the other ideal) is not rational, then we ascend in the $\fkl'$-direction, in order to compute an $\ell$-isogeny.
 As said above, this has no impact on the consideration of what happens with respect to $\fkl$.
+This step is summarized in Algorithm~\ref{LocallyMaximal2}.

 \paragraph{Ensuring isogeny walks are not backtracking} As said above, ensuring that the isogeny walk in Step 2 is not backtracking is essentially guaranteed by Theorem~\ref{th:pairing-descending}.
 Things are more subtle for Step~1.
-Let $J_1$ be a starting Jacobian, and $I: J_1\rightarrow J_2$ an $(\ell,\ell)$-isogeny whose kernel is $V\subset J[\ell]$.
+Let $J_1$ be a starting Jacobian, and $I: J_1\rightarrow J_2$ an $\ell$-isogeny whose kernel is $V\subset J[\ell]$.
 Recall that there are at most $(\ell+1)^2$ Weil-isotropic kernels of the form $K_1+K_2$ within $J_2[\fkl_1]+J_2[\fkl_2]$ for candidate isogenies $I':J_2\rightarrow J_1$.
 All such isogenies whose kernel has the same component on $J_2[\fkl_1]$ as the dual isogeny $\hat I$ are backtracking with respect to $\fkl_1$ in the isogeny graph.
 One must therefore identify the dual isogeny $\hat I$ and its kernel.
 Since $\hat I$ is such that $\hat I\circ I=[\ell]$, we have that $\Ker \hat I = I(J_1[\ell])$.
 If computing $I(J_1[\ell])$ is possible\footnote{Computing isogenous Jacobians by isogenies is easier than computing images of divisors.
 The \texttt{avisogenies} software~\cite{AVISOGENIES} performs the former since its inception, and the latter in its development version, as of 2014.}, this solves the issue.
 If not, then enumerating all possible kernels until the dual isogeny is identified is possible, albeit slower.

-\section{Complexity analysis}
+\subsection{Complexity analysis}